Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 \subsection{Model Architecture}

 For Decipher-MR, we employed a 3D Vision Transformer (ViT) \cite{vit} as the image encoder, using non-overlapping 8×8×8 volumetric patches.
 Each patch was flattened and passed through a linear projection to generate patch embeddings.
-The rest of the architecture follows the standard ViT-Base configuration, consisting of 86 million parameters and a 768-dimensional embedding size.
 Trilinear position embedding interpolation enables the model to handle inputs of variable sizes during inference and downstream applications.
+The rest of the architecture follows the standard ViT-Base configuration, consisting of 86 million parameters and a 768-dimensional embedding size; \zyc{and can be found in the original ViT paper \cite{vit}}.

 For the text encoder \cite{devlin-etal-2019-bert}, we adopted a BERT-based architecture initialized with PubMedBERT \cite{pubmedbert}, which was pre-trained on biomedical literature.
 It uses the same 768-dimensional embedding size and supports a maximum sequence length of 512 tokens.
 A linear projection was applied to the [CLS] token from both the image and text encoders to map them into a shared 512-dimensional multimodal embedding space.